 If you want your little girl to be better behaved, showing is better than telling.
 Reinforcing the positive things she does will be more effective than shouting at her when she does wrong.
 My two will just screen me out if I shout too long about something.

 Why don’t you sit down as a family and draw up some house rules then stick them on the fridge?
 Keep them simple, easy to remember and make sure there’s a reward at the end.

 Negative behaviour should be challenged when you catch it (e.g. biting, hitting other children).
 There’s no point waiting till after the event because the moment will be lost.

 Lastly, having a more disciplined child won’t necessarily make you feel like a better mother.
-Sometimes we want to instill discipline because we want to feel more in control.
+Sometimes we want to instil discipline because we want to feel more in control.

-If your daughter is just being a normal naughty 5 year old, perhaps you just need someone to tell you you’re a great parent and to cut yourself some slack.
+If your daughter is just being a normal naughty 5-year-old, perhaps you just need someone to tell you that you’re a great parent and to cut yourself some slack.

 They do get better…. eventually…